Boy loses brother, sister, dad and grandma in Iowa tornado

-WINTERSET, Iowa – Eight members of a family took shelter in a Winterset home as Saturday’s tornado headed toward them but only four survived.
+WINTERSET, Iowa (WHO) – Eight members of a family took shelter in an Iowa home as Saturday’s tornado headed toward them, but only four survived.
 Two neighbors also died, according to Madison County authorities.

-The tornado tore through homes along Carver Road.
-Melissa Bazley, 63, died after the tornado struck her home.
 Her husband and adult son survived.
 Bazley’s son-in-law Mike Bolger, 37, died.
 So did two of his three children: Kinlee, 5, and Owen, 2.
 His other son survived.
-But Bazley’s daughter, Kuri, suffered serious injuries.
+Bazley’s daughter, Kuri, suffered serious injuries.

 The Bolgers had been visiting from Blue Springs, Missouri.